ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250723-survival_gwas/README.md

 done >> plink_commands

+commands_array_wrapper.bash --array_file plink_commands --time 1-0 --threads 4 --mem 30G

+#	or if the cluster's down login to n17 and ...
 #	parallel -j 16 < plink_commands

-commands_array_wrapper.bash --array_file plink_commands --time 1-0 --threads 4 --mem 30G

 #	X wasn't included in these data
 #Error: chrX is present in the input file, but no sex information was provided;